 The badlands of Taiwan are one of the nation’s most captivating and unusual landscapes.
-There are several scattered around the island but the most extensive badlands can be found along the hilly borderlands of Tainan 台南 and Kaohsiung 高雄.
-Known locally to Taiwanese as Yueshijie 月世界, literally “moon world”, these landscapes are composed of weathered mudstone outcrops that erode too quickly for plants to grow.
+While there are several scattered around the country the most extensive badlands can be found along the hilly borderlands of Tainan and Kaohsiung.
+Known locally to Taiwanese as “moon worlds” (yuèshìjiè 月世界), these landscapes are composed of weathered mudstone outcrops that erode too quickly for plants to grow.